Isracoder/expressFinalProject/API-Docs/Library.md

 Relations with other entities include : Librarians , Copies , Users

+#### Possible error responses :

+- Error code : 400 , reason for rejection
+- Error code : 404 , "Invalid Request Path!"
+- Error code : 500 , "Something went wrong :( " , this is the generic default
+- Other custom codes with a message

 # Current available apis :

 ## 1. Creating a library 🎈